yairm210/Unciv/docs/Modders/1-Mods.md

 Mods typically have 2 subfolders:

 -   `jsons` - here you should put files that alter the data of game objects, the order of the files is as in [the base json files](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons).
-More information on these can be found [here](Mod file structure/1-Overview.md)
+More information on these can be found [here](Mod-file-structure/1-Overview.md)
 -   `Images` - here you should put game images, as in [the base image files](/https://github.com/yairm210/Unciv/tree/master/android/Images).
-Please read [about atlases](#more-on-images-and-the-texture-atlas) for important details.
+-
 In order to remove objects from the game, you'll need to create a ModOptions file in the `/jsons` subfolder - there's an example [here](https://github.com/yairm210/Unciv-mod-example/blob/master/Removing%20Things/jsons/ModOptions.json)

+**Base Ruleset Mods** are mods that 'start from scratch' - ALL the original objects are removed, and only the objects

-In a base ruleset mod, ALL the original objects are removed - this is done by adding a `"isBaseRuleset":true` configuration to your modOptions file, [like so](https://github.com/k4zoo/Civilization-6-Mod/blob/master/jsons/ModOptions.json)
+This is done by adding a `"isBaseRuleset":true` configuration to your [modOptions file](Mod-file-structure/5-Miscellaneous-JSON-files.md#modoptionsjson), [like so](https://github.com/k4zoo/Civilization-6-Mod/blob/master/jsons/ModOptions.json)

-For an example, you can refer to [the example mod](https://github.com/yairm210/Unciv-mod-example) - just download the Example-Aliens-Mod and put it in a `/mods` folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Aliens as a playable civilization!

-If you want to add a new civilization as a mod, you should check out [the Civ making instructions](2-Making-a-new-Civilization.md) to see what's required, or see the example Aliens mod =)
+## Audiovisual components

+In addition to changing the rules - or even without doing so - mods can override existing graphics or sounds, or add music tracks.
+For details, see [Audiovisual Mods](3-Images-and-Audio.md).

+Custom tilesets and unitsets are a subgroup of these - see [Creating a custom tileset](4-Creating-a-custom-tileset.md) - as are UI skin mods, see [Creating a UI skin](5-Creating-a-UI-skin.md)

+Such mods are candidates for the "Permanent audiovisual mod" switch available on the Mod Management Screen.
+Note that this feature includes graphics or sounds from the selected mod in _all_ games, even those started before installing the mod.

+In case of a mod bringing both changed rules and audiovisuals, the 'permanent' feature will include only the media on all games, to use the rules you will still need to select the mod for a new game.

 ### More on Images and the texture atlas